OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/roles/crudops/README.md

                {"code":409,"reason":"Conflict","message":"Cannot delete a role that is currently assigned"}

-So we cannot delete a role that has been assigned to one or more users.
-We first need to deallocate that role from the user entry :
+So, we cannot delete a role that has been assigned to one or more users.
+We must first deallocate that role from the user entry:

         $ curl --insecure \